goncalo-oliveira/channels/README.md

 Unless you have very specific needs, middleware components should inherit from the abstract classes provided instead of implementing the interfaces directly.
 The base class for all middleware components (adapters and handlers) does a few things for us that won't be available when implementing the interfaces directly.
 This includes

-- Type checking
-- Type mutation

-Type checking is essentially making sure the type of the data received is intended for the middleware.
-If it's not, the middleware component is not executed.
-If the component is an adapter, the data is automatically forwarded to the next middleware component in the pipeline.
+- **Type Checking** - Ensures the data type is suitable for the middleware component.
+If it's not, the middleware is not executed.
+If the middleware is an adapter, the data is automatically forwarded to the next middleware in the pipeline.
+This behaviour can be changed by overriding the `OnDataNotSuitable` method.

-Type mutation is the capacity to change the data type, if compatible with the expected data of the middleware component.
-All components already deal with `IByteBuffer` <--> `Byte[]` and `T` <--> `IEnumerable<T>` mutations, but they also provide an opportunity to change/extend this behaviour by overriding the `ConvertData` method.
+- **Type Mutation** - The capacity to convert the data type, when compatible with the expected middleware data type.
+All middleware components already deal with `IByteBuffer` <--> `Byte[]` and `T` <--> `IEnumerable<T>` mutations, but they also provide an opportunity to change/extend this behaviour by overriding the `ConvertType` method.

 ## Adapters